Florida Holocaust Museum: Museum

-The museum was founded by Walter and Edith Lobenberg in 1992.
-It was founded with the idea of "teaching the members of all races and cultures the inherent worth and dignity of life in order to prevent future genocides".
-The Holocaust Museum was founded as the Holocaust Center in a space that was rented from the Jewish Community Center (JCC) of Pinellas County in Madeira Beach.
+The Holocaust Museum was founded for "teaching the members of all races and cultures the inherent worth and dignity of life in order to prevent future genocides" as the Holocaust Center in a space that was rented from the Jewish Community Center (JCC) of Pinellas County in Madeira Beach.
 The museum started as a collection of 10 Holocaust posters which the founders had acquired over the years.
 At the JCC, the Holocaust Center hosted its first exhibit, 'Anne Frank in the World', which would attract 24,000 visitors within the first month.
-As the center proved popular it began to run teaching seminars, lectures, and commemorative events in which visitors could participate.
-Additionally, the center began to connect with the local educational system; schools in an eight county area surrounding Tampa Bay were provided with study guides, teacher training programs, and presentations by Center staff and Holocaust survivors.
+It began to run teaching seminars, lectures, and commemorative events and to provide schools in an eight county area surrounding Tampa Bay with study guides, teacher training programs, and presentations by Center staff and Holocaust survivors.

-By 1996 the Holocaust Center had grown to such a point that a larger space was needed and thus the Board of Directors voted to buy and renovate a new building for the museum.
-This new building, a former bank, was 27,000 square feet in comparison to the 4,000 square feet in the previous space.
-The architect chosen for this task was the Israeli-born Nick Benjacob.
-He also designed the shopping area under the World Trade Center.
-He would produce the distinctive shape of the new building which prominently featured triangles, explaining that "the era of World War II is so depressing that I did not want to do anything with either circles or squares, because they are whole shapes.
-I wanted a broken shape.
-A triangle is a suppressing shape, it is a hard shape, and I wanted to design a feeling for the visitors before they even entered the museum".
-This move was completed in 1998, and in January 1999, the Holocaust Center officially changed its name to the Florida Holocaust Museum.
+By 1996, the Holocaust Center had grown so that the board of directors voted to buy and renovate a new building.
+This building was a former bank that was over five times the original space (27,000 square feet).
+The architect was the Israeli-born Nick Benjacob.
+The move was completed in 1998.
+In January 1999, the Holocaust Center officially changed its name to the Florida Holocaust Museum.
 Elie Wiesel attended the 1998 opening ceremony in which he served as the Honorary Chairman.

-In this new building the Florida Holocaust Museum has continued its mission of human rights awareness and Holocaust awareness.
-The new building was able to welcome 65,000 visitors in its first year.
-Additionally, the extra space in the new building has allowed for the expansion of the museum's library which includes both audio and visual materials.
-The current building features three floors with the permanent exhibit as well as archives being located on the first floor, and temporary galleries on the second and third floor.
-The first major exhibition was the boxcar #113 069-5, which became part of the permanent collection.
+The new building had 65,000 visitors in its first year.
+The current building has three floors with a permanent exhibit, an extensive archive area on the first floor, and temporary and traveling galleries on the second and third floors.
+The first major exhibition was the boxcar #113 069-5, which later became part of the permanent collection.

+Vandalism

+On May 27, 2021, the phrase "Jews are guilty" and a swastika were spray-painted on the museum's exterior.